1 dead, 4 wounded in drive-by shooting in Brooklyn

 A woman who spoke exclusively to Eyewitness News said that her son was struck five times but survived the shooting.

-"I feel disgusted," she said.
+"I feel disgusted," Laneka Spencer said.
 "I don't even know how to feel.
 I haven't slept yet.
 It's hard to feel anyway, when your child is getting shot in the streets and there's nothing nobody can do or say."

 Three people are in stable condition, while the fourth is critical after he was shot in the head.
+The family told Eyewitness News there is nothing more that can be done for him, and that they now much make the agonizing decision to remove him from life support.

+"They want me to tell them to pull the plug or they want me to say OK give up," the victim's father Stanley McIntyre said.
+"But I cannot give up, I cannot say pull the plug."

 Police believe they found the blue SUV the suspect was riding in, but the manhunt continues for the gunman and driver.
 The vehicle was located after a man and woman reported their car being struck by a hit-and-run driver.
 They took down the vehicle's license plate number, and it turned out to be a blue Hyundai SUV that matched the description of the one involved in the shooting.